Mathnerd314/stroscot/docs/Reference/Values.rst

 Values
 ######

-Values are `immutable <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__ and have standard notions of equality, comparison, literal syntax, and deconstruction.
+Values are `immutable <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__ and have notions of equality, comparison, literal syntax, and deconstruction.
 Values can be copied freely and discarded if they are no longer needed.

-TODO:  ISO/IEC 11404 General purpose datatypes

-Values are either primitive, meaning no sub-values, or composite, containing substructures (which are values as well.)

-Values as described here are assumed to be in normal form, meaning no reduction rules apply to them.
-But programs may use syntax that does not necessarily correspond to a normal form to describe values, and similarly may define reduction rules that reduce values to other expressions.
-Semantically a value that reduces to something else is not a value anymore, but nonetheless we still call it a value.

-Atomic values
-^^^^^^^^^^^^^

-The values here are primitive, meaning they are defined without reference to other datatypes, and atomic, meaning the values are intrinsically indivisible.
+Strictly, values are defined to be normal forms.
+Some confusion arises because of WHNF and weak reduction, but here we assume strong reduction.
+Expressions include values and terms containing reducible expressions.

+Values are described here in their typical syntactic forms for convenience.
+These syntactic forms typically are reducible terms, rather than values, but they reduce to a value of the compiler's preferred data structure implementation.
+Programs may define the syntax here to other values.

 Symbols
 =======

 Symbols are unique values defined in modules and addressed by strings.
 Bare symbols consist Of a sequence of letters (including the underscore) and digits, starting with a letter.
 Case is significant, thus ``foo``, ``Foo``, and ``FOO`` are distinct identifiers.
 Other strings can be turned into symbols with ``@``, for example ``@"null"``.
-In addition operator symbols can be defined with parentheses, ``(+)``.
-There is also the empty parentheses ``()``.
+In addition operator symbols can be defined with parentheses and a sequence of punctuation characters, e.g. ``(+)``.
+There is also the empty parentheses symbol ``()``.

 ::

   symbol
   underscore_symbol
   unícσdє-symβol
+  (++)
+  @"a long symbol"

 Examples of predefined symbols include ``null``, ``true``, and ``false`` - the latter two forming the boolean type.